openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 First, `AES-KeyWrap` with `AES-256` is already part of the composite KEM construction.
 Second, some of the PQ(/T) algorithms target the security level of `AES-256`.

-For the same reasons, this specification further recommends the use of `AES-256` if it is supported by all communication parties, regardless of what the implementation would otherwise choose based on the communication parties' preferences.
+For the same reasons, this specification further recommends the use of `AES-256` if it is supported by all recipient certificates, regardless of what the implementation would otherwise choose based on the recipients' preferences.
 This recommendation should be understood as a clear and simple rule for the selection of `AES-256` for encryption.
 Implementations may also make more nuanced decisions.